 Deep fried Oreos are one of those Texas State Fair foods that you can make at home if you start craving before the fair is even on the horizon.
-Just about now, the first of summer, I start thinking about the food at the fair in September.
+Just about now, the first of summer, I start thinking about all the food at the Fair in September.
 Sometimes I think about it way too much.

 These are not in any way, shape, or form anything that could be called healthy.
 They are grease and sugar held together with cholesterol and calories.

 It’s one of those things you have to eat just as they come out of the fryer, though.
 You can’t save them for later.

 Here are some answers to some of the most common questions I get about these Oreos.
 As far as health concerns – it’s my opinion that foods like this are meant to be a treat not a daily part of your diet.
 Find out more about frying in this Harvard Study.

 Well, you definitely shouldn’t eat them every day.
 I’m of the opinion that moderation is the key to good health.

 Oreos themselves last a couple of weeks after opening (yeah right) but once you’ve made the fried ones you should eat them within a few hours max.

 Peanut oil is my favorite if there are no allergies because it is light and it has a high smoke point.
 If you can’t use that try a light vegetable oil.